First World War.com - A multimedia history of world war one

 Although Joffre remained active for the remainder of the war he did not again exert significant influence over French military policy.
 He was however used as a form of military diplomatic representative on missions abroad.

 In the audio clip available here Joffre greets American troops attached to the American Expeditionary Force (AEF) as they arrive on French soil in 1917.
-Click here to hear the clip (MP3 Format 146KB).
+Use the player above to hear the clip.